cosmin-marian/equal-experts/README.md

 [![Coverage Status](https://coveralls.io/repos/github/cokleisli/equal-experts/badge.svg?branch=master)](https://coveralls.io/github/cokleisli/equal-experts?branch=master)

 This is the programming test that is set by Equal Experts to screen candidates who are Scala developers.
-If you feel/think that Equal Experts are a reputable/good company to work for then take a look at the solution.
+If you really feel/think that Equal Experts are a reputable/good company to work for then take a look at the solution.